Can You Run Home Assistant on Raspberry Pi 3B?

 Monitoring Performance

-Check CPU and RAM usage via Home Assistant’s System Monitor.
-If the Pi struggles, consider reducing integrations or upgrading hardware.
+Monitor CPU and RAM usage using Home Assistant’s System Monitor.
+If the Pi experiences difficulties, try disabling some integrations or upgrading the hardware.

 So?

-Yes, you can run Home Assistant on Raspberry Pi 3B, but with limitations.
-It’s suitable for small to medium smart home setups, though performance may lag with extensive automation.
+Yes, you can run Home Assistant on a Raspberry Pi 3B, but with some limitations.
+It’s suitable for small to medium smart home setups, although performance might slow down with extensive automation.
 For larger deployments, a Raspberry Pi 4B or 5 is recommended.
-By following best practices—such as using an SSD and optimizing add-ons—you can ensure a stable and responsive Home Assistant experience on the Pi 3B.
+By following best practices - such as using an SSD and optimizing add-ons - you can ensure a stable and responsive Home Assistant experience on the Pi 3B.